yogat3ch/writing/Dynamic Voting System.md

 Once the **Affinity Threshold** criteria for that layer of the political hierarchy are met the user can then select a representative.

 The **Representative Unbinding** is a mechanism to ensure that user's representative selections continue to reflect their values as the representative votes.
 As a representative votes, all of their **constituents** receive notifications about the representatives vote and are offered a binary choice to approve or disapprove of the vote, called a **vote approval**.
 If a user disapproves of a representatives choice while a voting window is still active, the vote for that user is removed from the representative's voting points.
 All of the voting record of a person's representative is logged for the user to cast **vote approvals**.
-A user is encouraged to log in to periodically evaluate whether the representative continues to represent them faithfully via fill are not being answered for an extended period of time.
-Each year, if a user has answered fewer than 60% of the approval
+A user is encouraged to log in to periodically evaluate whether the representative continues to represent them faithfully via answering the **vote approval** backlog.
+If the unanswered **vote approval** backlog exceeds 60% of the total votes cast by the representative on behalf of the constituent, the user's vote becomes unbound from the representative

 ### Selecting a representative